-Up to $30 million is available to fund projects that deploy new and innovative resiliency technologies technologies at Hurricane Sandy-impacted small businesses throughout New York City.
+Up to $30 million is available to fund projects that deploy new and innovative resiliency technologies at Superstorm Sandy-impacted small businesses throughout New York City.

 For more information or updates, please visit www.rise-nyc.com.